Hieromon/AutoConnect/mkdocs/advancedusage.md

 The Sketch HOME path is closely related to the [bootUri](apiconfig.md#booturi) that specifies the access path on module restart.
 AutoConnect has the following three parameters concerning control the URIs:

 - **AUTOCONNECT_URI**
-    The **ROOT** of AutoConnect.
-It is defined in `AutoConnectDefs.h` and is assigned an [AutoConnect statistics screen](menu.md#where-the-from) by default.
+    The **ROOT** URI of AutoConnect.
+It is defined in [AutoConnectDefs.h](https://github.com/Hieromon/AutoConnect/blob/master/src/AutoConnectDefs.h#L69) file and is assigned to [AutoConnect statistics screen](menu.md#where-the-from) by default.
 - [**AutoConnectConfig::homeUri**](apiconfig.md#homeuri)
-    It is the hyperlink of listed on the AutoConnect menu list as **HOME**.
+    It is the hyperlink of listed on the AutoConnect menu as **HOME**.
 - [**AutoConnectConfig::bootUri**](apiconfig.md#booturi)
-    Which page appears at the captive portal, AUTOCONNECT_URI or the homeUri.
+    Which page appears at the captive portal, AUTOCONNECT_URI, or the homeUri.
 Its page will pop up automatically when you visit the captive portal.

 | The definition of **HOME** | Behavior | Specified by | Default value | Possible value |
 |---|---|---|---|---|